How to Safely Store Gas Cylinders

 Per OSHA regulations, tanks stored inside (such as in a warehouse or welding shop) can’t be stored near exits, stairways, or other points of access or exit.
 OSHA also requires that empty tanks be treated the same as full ones for safe storage purposes.

-LPG tanks (pictured above) for forklifts come in a variety of sizes, most commonly 20 and 33 pound fill sizes.
+LPG tanks (above) for forklifts come in a variety of sizes, most commonly 20 and 33 pound fill sizes.
 When you specify a safety cabinet, know the diameter of your bottles so that you can correctly specify a storage option.

 Compressed gas bottles (right) are typically used for welding, cutting, or other industrial operations.
 They are stored vertically, and often chained to a wall.
 It’s better to store these cylinders inside a protected barrier (such as inside steel guardrails) or inside a cage or safety cabinet to prevent accidents.